jkellndorfer/openSEPPO/doc/quickstart.md

 ## 5 — Convert to GeoTIFF

-Convert to amplitude-scaled Cloud Optimized GeoTIFFs at 50 m resolution, clipped to the scene extent, with a time-series VRT stack:
+Convert to amplitude-scaled Cloud Optimized GeoTIFFs at 50 m resolution, clipped to a subset provided in projection coordinates crossing the two frames, with a time-series VRT stack:

 ```bash
 seppo_nisar_gcov_convert \